What is CBD?

 The phytocannabinoids are a large group of plant-based chemicals found in the cannabis and hemp plant.
 At the time of writing this article, over 100 different cannabinoids have been isolated from the cannabis plant, including the non-psychoactive cannabidiol (CBD), psychoactive tetrahydrocannabinol (THC) and precursor chemicals like Cannabigerol (CBG) and Cannabinol (CBN).
 The terpenoid profile of the cannabis plant is quite large with terpenes like humulene, caryophyllene, and myrcene.
 It is the combination of these chemicals that make up the CBD oil.

 CBD oils are often classified based on the type of CBD used in the manufacturing process or the presence of other chemicals like terpenes and THC.
-Based on these criteria, CBD oils can be sub-divided into four main types namely:
+Based on these criteria, CBD oils can be sub-divided into three main types namely:

 A full-spectrum CBD oil contains all the naturally occurring chemicals found in the hemp plant, including a varying concentration of THC.
 The medically recommended full-spectrum CBD oils possess less than 0.2% THC.
 This product comes in handy in providing a wide range of activities backed by the presence of terpenes and other cannabinoids like CBG and CBN.